Hours : Mon - Fri - 8:00am to 4:30pm

 Breastfeeding Support

-Our Health Department encourages families to breastfeed and offers the following breastfeeding services:
+Our Health Department encourages families to breastfeed by providing education, counseling, and support for mothers.

 Referrals

 WIC refers clients to a variety of health and social service agencies and programs.
-Examples include: MO Health Net, Food Stamps, Prenatal care, Prenatal case management, Medical and Dental services, Family Planning, Immunizations, Head Start, Food assistance programs.
+Examples include: MO Health Net, Food Stamps, Prenatal care, Medical and Dental services, Family Planning, Immunizations, Head Start, Food assistance programs.

 Contact WIC